vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 Go to instance page and "connect" to the instance via ssh (using your downloaded key pair)

-## Installing Boost, QuantLib and other packages - Creating the Amazon Mahcine Image ("AMI")
+## Installing Boost, QuantLib and other packages - Creating the Amazon Machine Image ("AMI")

 Once you're connect to the instance, you'll install the base software required.